 32. A Standing Desk

 To avoid becoming sedentary when you work from home, a standing desk is a great tool that you can use.

 My favorite is this motorized standing desk.
 It comes in several different color options and is under $500.

 It also includes 4 memory buttons, that way, everyone in the family can use it but won’t have to worry about their own settings being moved.

 Want more ideas on standing desks?
-Check out the 20 standing desks I recommend.
+Check out the 20 best standing desks I’ve found.

 33. A Great Support Group